contractlevel/yield/README.md

 Deposits will be handled differently depending on the chain of initiation and the location of the current strategy.

-Deposits are required to include the `ParentPeer`, even if the deposit was made on the `ChildPeer` with the current strategy because the `ParentPeer`'s state must be updated to reflect the total shares/YieldCoin in the system.
+Deposit traces required to include the `ParentPeer`, even if the deposit was made on the `ChildPeer` with the current strategy because the `ParentPeer`'s state must be updated to reflect the total shares/YieldCoin in the system.

 #### Deposit on Parent when Parent is Strategy